 Teaching is a gift that allows you to make a positive difference to many lives.

-If you want to inspire, encourage, and motivate people of various ages to shape their future through learning, then why not start a new career as a teacher?
+If you want to inspire, encourage, and motivate people of various ages to shape their future through learning, then why not consider becoming a teacher?

 What do teachers do?

 Teaching is about more than just the transfer of knowledge from teacher to pupil.
 The best teachers are passionate about what they do and aim to inspire their pupils to fall in love with learning.

 For some pupils, learning is fun and comes naturally, but for others, it can be more challenging.
 Teachers care passionately about helping their students grow and develop which invariably means adapting lessons to make learning as easy and enjoyable as possible.

 A day in the life of a teacher can vary greatly depending on the age of the pupils, the subject, and the level being taught – but there are certain teaching practices that typically remain the same.

 A teacher will usually carry out tasks including…